4 min read

-With Manual Production, schools can produce their own broadcasts and create opportunities for students in the process.
+With Manual Production, schools can produce their broadcasts and create opportunities for students.
 Many of our schools have created broadcast programs for students to gain invaluable skills in journalism and media.

-Learn how you can start a Student Broadcast Program at your school by following the steps below.
+Learn how to start a Student Broadcast Program at your school by following the steps below.
 You can always reach out to our team for more guidance as well.

 Step 1: Acquire the Necessary Equipment

-In order to create and manage a high-quality student broadcast program, your school must first have the equipment necessary to bring the program to life.
-If you would like to stream the games without commentary, then the necessary equipment will be a camera, HDMI cable, audio/video capturing device, and a streaming laptop.
+To create and manage a high-quality student broadcast program, your school must first have the equipment necessary to bring the program to life.
+If you want to stream the games without commentary, then the necessary equipment will be a camera, an HDMI cable, an audio/video capturing device, and a streaming laptop.

 If you want to include play-by-play and color commentators in the broadcast, then there are a few more pieces of equipment that will be needed.
 A camera, HDMI cable, video cable, audio cable, audio mixer, announcer headsets, microphones, streaming laptop, video capturing device, and audio mixer to audio cable will be needed if announcers are to be included.